On probabilistic identities and coset identities in pro-$p$ groups: Large pro- p groups and applications

-Before continuing, we recall a fact that will be useful in a few of the upcoming proofs.
+Before continuing, we recall the following standard fact.
 If $G$ is a pro-$p$ group and $H \leq G$ is a proper subgroup, then there exists $N\unlhd_o G$ such that $HN$ is a proper open subgroup of $G$.
 Since $G/N$ is nilpotent, the normal closure of $HN/N$ in $G/N$ is a proper normal subgroup of $G/N$, whose preimage in $G$ gives us a proper open normal subgroup of $G$ that contains $H$.
 More generally, this shows that the normal closure $H^G$ of $H$ in $G$ is a proper normal subgroup of $G$.

 For the remaining proofs in this section, we use profinite Bass-Serre theory; we refer the reader to \cite{R17} for the basic definitions and for a deeper exposition on the topic.
 A \emph{finite directed graph} is a quintuple $(\Gamma, V(\Gamma), E(\Gamma), d_0,d_1)$ where: $\Gamma$ is a finite set which is a disjoint union of its subsets $V(\Gamma)$ and $E(\Gamma)$--called the \emph{vertex set} and \emph{edge set} of $\Gamma$, respectively--and functions $d_i \colon \Gamma \to V(\Gamma)$, for $i \in \{0,1\}$, such that their restriction to $V(\Gamma)$ is the identity--$d_0(e)$ and $d_1(e)$ are called the \emph{initial} and \emph{terminal} vertices of an edge $e \in E(\Gamma)$, respectively.
 Let $(\mathcal G, \Gamma)$ be a graph of pro-$p$ groups over a finite connected graph $\Gamma$, so to each $m \in \Gamma$ we associate a pro-$p$ group $\mathcal G(m)$.
 If $m$ is a vertex (resp. edge), we say that $\mathcal G(m)$ is a vertex group (resp. edge group).
 Furthermore, if $e$ is an edge and $d_0(e)$ and $d_1(e)$ are its initial and terminal vertices, respectively, then we have monomorphisms $\partial_0 \colon\mathcal G(e) \to \mathcal G(d_0(e))$ and $\partial_1 \colon \mathcal G(e) \to \mathcal G(d_1(e))$.
 Let $T$ be a maximal subtree of $\Gamma$.
 The \emph{fundamental pro-$p$ group of $(\mathcal G,\Gamma)$} will be denoted by $\Pi=\Pi_1(\mathcal G, \Gamma)$ and is defined as